 1.3.
-Financial report component example
+Financial report fragment example

-The following is an example of a component of a financial report expressed using various formats and in various software applications.
-The component is the income statement disclosure.
-The component has two blocks: (1) a roll up of net income and (2) a hierarchy provides concepts related to net income per share.
+The following is an example of a fragment of a financial report expressed using various formats and in various software applications.
+The fragment is the income statement disclosure.
+The fragment has two blocks: (1) a roll up of net income and (2) a hierarchy provides concepts related to net income per share.